 The amalgamation (or merger) of a Bermuda company with another company or corporation (other than certain affiliated companies) requires the amalgamation and amalgamation agreement to be approved by the company's board of directors and by its shareholders.
 Unless the company's bye-laws provide otherwise, the Companies Act requires the approval of 75% of the shareholders voting at such meeting in person or represented by proxy to approve the amalgamation and amalgamation agreement, and the quorum for such meeting must be at least two persons holding or representing by proxy more than one-third of the issued and outstanding shares of the company.
 Our current bye-laws contain provisions regarding "business combinations" and "interested shareholders" that are substantially similar in effect to the provisions of Section 203 of the DGCL (we refer to these requirements as the "business combination provisions").
 See "-Delaware Anti-Takeover Laws and the New XOMA Delaware Certificate of Incorporation and By-laws.
-Under the Companies Act, a short-form procedure of amalgamation is available where the amalgamating companies are a holding company and one or more wholly owned subsidiaries of the same holding company.
-Under a short-form procedure of amalgamation, the amalgamation provisions of the same holding company.
-Under a short-form procedure of amalgamation provisions are a short-form procedure of amalgamation provisions.
+Under the Companies Act, a short-form procedure of amalgamation is available where the amalgamating companies are a holding company and one or more wholly owned subsidiary companies, or two or more wholly owned subsidiaries of the same holding company.
+Under a short-form procedure of amalgamation, the amalgamating companies need not enter into an amalgamation agreement and the Bermuda exempted company may approve the amalgamation by a resolution of the board of directors